LOADING ...

 who me my first real break

-back it's funny the way things turned out
+Looking back it's the way things turned out

-Travis moved to Nashville, where he recorded demos
+Travis moved to Nashville, where he song demos

 But i'm getting a little of myself

-so we'll just to the Mobile recording's for now
+so we'll just stick to the recording's for now

-A lot of the tape boxes Travis found, contained a
+A lot of the tape Travis found, contained a good

-But also quite a few had slipped my memory
+But also quite a few that had my memory

-But these first two songs I never forget
+But these first two songs I could forget

-were the first two I wrote and recorded,
+the first two songs I wrote and recorded,

 My first time in a studio